 Restful sleep is vital for good health.
-If you're experiencing interrupted sleep and find snoring to be the culprit, do some detective work and try to find the cause.
+Where you are boyfriend or girlfried, or husband and wife, if you're experiencing interrupted sleep and find snoring to be the culprit, do some detective work and try to find the cause.
 You may be able to help reduce or stop your restless nights by using one of the many home remedies for snoring that are available.

 If it weren’t for the ill-effects of snoring, there would be many happier, healthier couples among us today.

 If you snore, see a medical doctor or sleep specialist as soon as possible to be tested for sleep apnea.